antonbosss/fantastic-bassoon/Delegation Guide.md

 <img src="https://github.com/user-attachments/assets/4b4ce221-560e-45fe-8ac4-dadc168a95b2" width=70% height=70%>

 > [!TIP]
-> You can check the permission by calling the `allowance()` function, where the owner will be the user's address and the spender will be the protocol address.
-The result should be the amount the user is willing to invest in the protocol.
+> You can check the permission by calling the `allowance()` function, where the `owner` will be the user's (Delegator) address and the `spender` will be the Compute contract address.
+The result will reflect the amount the Delegator allow Delegatee to transfer to the contract.

 ---